Helianus/Coursera-build-a-modern-computer-from-first-principles/README.md

 - Mux can be used as if statements.
 - Created a helper function called Or16Way(in[16]) = out[16], which compares with in[0] or in[1] or ... or in[15].

+### Week3

+**DFF** Gate (Data Flip-flop):

+- out(t) = in(t - 1)
+- used for maintain state

+From Mux and DFF to build **1-Bit Register**:

+- if load(t - 1) then out(t) = in(t - 1)
+- else out(t) = out(t - 1)
+- DFF would have another output for Mux to read

+From 1-Bit Register to build **16-Bit Register**:

+- Simple.
+It is implemented as 16 Bits with same input and output.

+From DMux8Way, 16-Bit Register and Mux8Way16 to build **RAM8**:

+- RAM8 is memory of 8 registers.
+Each of them has 16 bit-wide.
+- DMux8Way decodes load and address.
+Then it passes all 8 values into 8 different registers, which gives registers a sign that one of them is selected.
+- Mux8Way16 encodes output values from registers.

+From DMux8Way, RAM8 and Mux8Way16 to build **RAM64**:

+- It is very similar to RAM8, but there is a difference between them is RAM64 has a 6-bit address.
+- To select the register from RAM64, the way we are doing is separate this address, say *xxxyyy*, into two parts.
+- First, xxx is used to select one of the RAM8 (a chip in memory bank).
+For instance, there are 8 RAM8s, which are a, b, c, ..., h.
+The xxx is used to select one of them.
+0 -> a, 1 ->b and so on.
+- Second, yyy is used to select one of the register within the selected RAM8.

+From DMux8Way, RAM64 and Mux8Way16 to build **RAM512**:

+- Same thing as RAM64 but a larger address (0 ~ 8), because of  2^9 = 512.

+From DMux8Way, RAM512 and Mux8Way16 to build **RAM4K**:

+- Still the same but a larger address (0 ~ 11), because of 2^12 = 4096.

+From DMux4Way, RAM4K and Mux4Way16 to build **RAM16K**:

+- There are 4 RAM4K to build this RAM.
+- And we should use address[0..11] to select one of the RAM4K chips.
+- Used address[12..13] to select one of the register within the selected RAM4K.

+From Inc16, Mux16 and 16-Bit Register to build **PC**:

+- 16-bit program counter includes a 16-bit register and combinational logic.
+- We should use Inc16 anywhere, because PC must be increased by 1.
+- Using Mux to determine if load/reset/inc == 1.